KamiCrit/Discord-High-School-Fleet/playlist/Submission Guide.md

 # Auto Playlist Submission Guide

-## What's acceptiable?
+## What's acceptable?

 From most to least

 1) Anime OP's and ED's
-2) Anime OP and ED remixs (but not meme remixes, radio's hold final say if the remix is too meme-y)
+2) Anime OP and ED remixes (but not meme remixes, radio's hold final say if the remix is too meme-y)
-3) General Japaense Music (music should have Japanese lyrics)
+3) General Japanense Music (music should have Japanese lyrics)
 4) Anime OST

-## How shoud my submission be formatted?
+## How should my submission be formatted?

 Like so!
 Note the double line spacing.